tolauwae/phd-thesis/src/preamble/acknowledgements.typ

 There are too many names to list so allow me to limit myself to handful of people.
 Thanks go first to _Jonathan Peck_ for being a wonderful office mate whose knowledge and intellect are always inspiring.
 I want to thank _Charlotte Van Petegem_ as the cornerstone of the wonderful atmosphere at TWIST during my time, _Niko Strijbol_ for the many laughs and his feedback on the typography of this book, and _Steven Van Overberghe_ for indulging my weird mathematics questions.
-Thanks likewise go to _Thomas Van Mullem_ for being an awesome master student and wonderful colleague.
+Thanks likewise go to _Thomas Van Mullem_ for being an awesome graduate student and wonderful colleague, and _Jorg Van Renterghem_ for his stimulating political perspectives and discussions.

 I want to thank _Rien Maertens_ for all his help with the administrative challenges of finishing a PhD.
 I could always rely on Rien for a quick and helpful answer to any question I had.